 5.3.
 Expose the brachial plexus complex on both sides of the spine by making a midline incision (using a #10 blade) over the skin and fascia overlying the trachea, down to the upper third of the sternum, corresponding to spine levels between C3–T3.

 5.4.
-Extrapolate the incision using the forceps and hemostat horizontally on each side from the suprasternal notch along the edge of the clavicle to the upper arm, while sparing the cephalic and basilic veins.
+Make triangular incisions, on each side of the spine, over the marked lines starting from C3 to the upper arm (superior line) and T3 to the upper arm (inferior line), while sparing any large superficial veins.

 5.5.
 Release the superior and inferior flaps by blunt dissection using scissors and forceps, allowing access to the cervical and thoracic regions of the brachial plexus, respectively.